m50d/m50d.github.com/_posts/2018-09-11-streaming-console-game.md

 ## Unpicking the main loop

-The original code combines several concerns - updating the game state, displaying the current state, handling the ticking, and waiting for the next tick (via a blocking `Thread.sleep`!) - in a single `while` loop:
+The original code combines several concerns - updating the game state, displaying the current state, and waiting for the next tick (via a blocking `Thread.sleep`!) - in a single `while` loop:

 ````scala
   while (isGameOn.get) {